 Every Member of UnitedHealthcare needs a PCP, including your newborn.
 Newborns are assigned to the mother's Network Medical Group from birth until discharge from the Hospital.
 You may request to reassign your newborn to a different PCP or Network Medical Group following the newborn's discharge by calling UnitedHealthcare's Customer Service department.
 If a PCP is not chosen for your child, the newborn will remain with the mother's PCP or Network Medical Group.
 If you call the Customer Service Department by the 15th of the current month, your newborn's transfer will be effective on the first day of the following month.
-If the request for transfer is received after the 15th of the current month, your newborn's transfer will be effective the first day of the second succeeding month.
-For example, if you call UnitedHealthcare on June 12th to request a new doctor for your newborn, the transfer will be effective on July 1st.
+If the request for transfer is received after the 15th of the current month, your newborn, the 15th of the current month, your newborn, the transfer will be effective on July 1st.
+If you call UnitedHealthcare on June 12th to request a new doctor for your newborn, the transfer will be effective on July 1st.
 If you call UnitedHealthcare on June 16th, the transfer will be effective August 1st.
 In order for coverage to continue beyond the first 30 days of life, the Subscriber must submit a request to add the baby to the County of Los Angeles prior to the expiration of the 90-day period to continue coverage beyond the first 30 days of life.
 If you do not enroll the newborn child within 90 days, the newborn is covered for only 31 days (including the date of birth).